pwncollege/intro-to-cybersecurity-dojo/intercepting-communication/level-1b/DESCRIPTION.md

-From your host at 10.0.0.1, connect to the remote host at 10.0.0.2 on port 31337, and then shut down the connection.
+From your host at 10.0.0.1, connect to the remote host at 10.0.0.2 on port 31337, and then shutdown the connection.

-As before, you'll want to use the `nc` command.
+As before, you'll want to use the netcat command.

 Sometimes the other side of a connection wants to wait for you to finish sending all of your data before it finishes sending data back to you.
 Imagine a protocol where the client might need to send lots of data, over a long duration, before the server can respond with some final result.